-insurance and other businesses constitute a significant portion of the risks we face as an organization, we are also subject to we attempt to mitigate them as much as possible.
-We have worked hard to bring our management of these important risks up to the high standards we have set for ourselves legal, accounting and internal audit functions.
-We continually assess these business and operational risks and try to ensure that appropriate mitigation strategies are in place pick the best risks.
+While the risks we knowingly assume as part of our reinsurance, insurance and other businesses constitute a significant portion of the risks we face as an organization, we are also subject to we attempt to mitigate them as much as possible.
+We have worked hard to bring our management of these important risks up to the high standards we have set for ourselves generally.
+In doing so, we believe we have built world-class legal, accounting and internal audit functions.
+We continually assess these business and operational risks and try to ensure that appropriate mitigation strategies are in place.

+pick the best risks.